Synthetic Biologics, Inc. (NYSEAMERICAN:SYN) Short Interest Update

-Synthetic Biologics, Inc. (NYSEAMERICAN:SYN) was the target of a significant drop in short interest in the month of July.
-As of July 30th, there was short interest totalling 89,900 shares, a drop of 15.9% from the July 15th total of 106,900 shares.
-Based on an average daily volume of 2,480,000 shares, the days-to-cover ratio is currently 0.0 days.
-Approximately 0.1% of the company’s stock are short sold.
+Synthetic Biologics, Inc. (NYSEAMERICAN:SYN) was the recipient of a significant decline in short interest during the month of August.
+As of August 13th, there was short interest totalling 18,600 shares, a decline of 79.3% from the July 29th total of 89,900 shares.
+Based on an average trading volume of 2,310,000 shares, the days-to-cover ratio is currently 0.0 days.
+Approximately 0.0% of the shares of the stock are sold short.

+Large investors have recently made changes to their positions in the business. tru Independence LLC acquired a new position in shares of Synthetic Biologics in the 1st quarter valued at $30,000.
+Blair William & Co.
+IL boosted its holdings in shares of Synthetic Biologics by 142.0% in the 2nd quarter.
+Blair William & Co.
+IL now owns 171,301 shares of the company’s stock valued at $103,000 after buying an additional 100,508 shares in the last quarter.
+Northern Trust Corp boosted its holdings in shares of Synthetic Biologics by 1,706.7% in the 1st quarter.
+Northern Trust Corp now owns 246,542 shares of the company’s stock valued at $168,000 after buying an additional 232,896 shares in the last quarter.
+State Street Corp acquired a new position in shares of Synthetic Biologics in the 2nd quarter valued at $284,000.
+Finally, Virtu Financial LLC boosted its holdings in shares of Synthetic Biologics by 347.1% in the 1st quarter.
+Virtu Financial LLC now owns 466,704 shares of the company’s stock valued at $318,000 after buying an additional 362,319 shares in the last quarter.
+6.42% of the stock is currently owned by institutional investors.

 Synthetic Biologics Company Profile